 I have a speciality in counselling people who may be experiencing addiction, in particular with alcohol.
 I work part-time as a therapist in one of the most successful and prestigious addiction rehabilitation hospitals in Europe.
+I'm also a part-time lecturer at a Glasgow college counselling faculty where I deliver courses on how counsellors can work with addictions.
 Addiction is not 'self-inflicted' or a 'moral weakness' it is a debilitating illness.
 Counselling is very effective in managing both substance (alcohol, drugs etc) and behavioural (gambling or shopping, for example) addictions and can be life-changing.

 My counselling practice offers you a place where you can feel fully accepted, respected and supported in a safe, non-judgemental way.
 I offer this supporting environment in my calm and peaceful counselling room within my home (see photographs below), where there is ample car parking directly outside.
 When you first contact me I will do my best to put you at your ease and we'll arrange a first session.
 I offer the first 30 minute session free of charge to give you a sense of whether you think we can work together.
 I think this is important as my model of counselling is based on developing a trusting relationship with my clients.